On this page

 • Biggest drawbacks: The card’s base rewards rates are relatively low and you can’t transfer points to airline or hotel partners.
 Plus, the annual airline credits only cover incidental expenses like seating upgrades, baggage fees and in-flight purchases — not major costs like airfare.

 • Alternatives: Several other travel cards offer better travel perks, rewards rates and redemption values for a $95 annual fee.
-For example, the Citi Premier® Card offers an arguably more useful annual credit than the Premium Rewards card: A $100 discount on hotel stays of $500 or more each year.
+For example, the Citi Strata Premier℠ Card offers an arguably more useful annual credit than the Premium Rewards card: A $100 benefit on hotel stays of $500 or more each year (excluding taxes and fees).
 The card also earns more points on dining, air travel and hotels, plus rewards at supermarkets and gas stations.

 • Bottom line: This card can be a solid standalone option for occasional travelers.
 It doesn’t deliver the most value for its annual fee, but it’s easy to manage and could earn at an impressive rate via the Bank of America Preferred Rewards program.